OZEV eligible Solar compatible

 Pod Point Solo 3 review

 The Pod Point Solo 3 charger is a home wallbox charger that allows you to charge your electric vehicle faster than with a 3-pin plug.
-It comes in three different power ratings: 3.6kW, 7kW, or 22kW, and is compatible with any electric vehicle.
-The charger is available in both tethered and untethered
+It comes in three different power ratings: 3.6kW, 7.4kW, or 22kW, and is compatible with any electric vehicle.
+The charger is available in both tethered and untethered versions.

 Pod Point Solo 3 features